 When I told myself that I can and will only do 5K, I put a ceiling on my potential.
 I built some self-boundaries and convinced myself that I can’t break them.

 In my mind, I only saw myself as a 5K recreational runner, not as someone who can do more.
 And my body followed what my mind envisioned that I was.

-I recently wrote on my blog about why we need to push ourselves and aim high in everything we do.
+I recently wrote about why we need to push ourselves and aim high in everything we do.
 And if you get to think about it—it makes sense.